What is culture?

 But how do trends happen, and how are they sourced and predicted?
 Is a trend defined by its newness or influenced by important figures?

-As an example, The Pantone Colour Institute,
+As an example, the Pantone Colour Institute,

 The Pantone Colour Institute studies colour trends throughout the year in order to decide on the next Pantone Colour of the Year.
 They take into consideration all aspects of society: fashion, marketing, social media, and even politics.
 The hue chosen as Colour of the Year has become increasingly influential in the vast world of design and brand marketing.
 The first Colour of the Year was selected back in 2000, but it wasn’t until 2007 that colour trend forecasting took on a life of its own.
 Nowadays, when a new colour is announced, Pantone offers colour lovers an array of inspirational products and colour combination palettes designed especially with the corresponding colour in mind.
 Hundreds of brands take on the task of designing products with the Colour of the Year.
-This reinforces the importance of how the Pantone colour trend forecast is important and influential.
+This reinforces the importance of the Pantone colour trend forecast is important and influential.

-Studying and analysing people’s, and society’s behaviours and thinking to predict and influence the future taste and style is easy today with social media and big data, which is mainly controlled by big corporations such as Google, TikTok, and Facebook.
+Studying and analysing people’s and society’s behaviours and thinking to predict and influence the future taste and style is easy today with social media and big data, which is mainly controlled by big corporations such as Google, TikTok, and Facebook.

-So how can a creative person be an avant-gardist?
+So, how can a creative person be an avant-gardist?

 It is mainly a personal trait and a God’s gift that we need to maintain by following these habits.